petrinets25/web/access/index.md

 * 🚇 Paris métro: [Front Populaire](https://en.wikipedia.org/wiki/Front_Populaire_station), **exit #2 "Campus Condorcet"**, then once outside, the entrance is immediately on your left.
 * 🚲 [Vélib'](https://www.velib-metropole.fr/en) (Paris self-service bicycle) station 32021 immediately near the conference center
 * 🗺 [Itinerary planner Île-de-France mobilités](https://www.iledefrance-mobilites.fr/en); alternatively, CityMapper is very efficient for itinerary planning in Paris

+*If you haven't been to Paris recently, note that, since 2025, a new ticketing system has been in use: any métro/RER/train in the entire Paris region costs the same price, around €2.50, and the same ticket can be used for transfers; buses require a separate ticket; airport access requires an extra charge, regardless of whether you use the RER (for CDG) or the métro (for Orly).*

 ### Address
 Centre de colloques<br>